 Walden is in Concord, Massachusetts, near Boston, in the United States.

 Concord is famous because it is where the first shot of the American Revolutionary War was fired.
 In April 1775, British soldiers marched from Boston to Concord where American colonists, tipped off to their arrival, met them at the Old North Bridge and forced them to retreat.

-In 1835, famous American writer-philosopher Ralph Walden Emerson moved to Concord.
+In 1835, famous American writer-philosopher Ralph Waldo Emerson moved to Concord.
 Other like-minded thinkers and literary figures like Nathaniel Hawthorne, Bronson Alcott, and Henry David Thoreau soon followed.

 In 1845, Henry David Thoreau, writer and former teacher, pencil maker, and handyman, went to live by Walden Pond.
 He was 27 years old.